HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.11/HW_ch02.11.c,d.md

 $$ \varepsilon = \frac{\frac{\Delta y}{y}}{\frac{\Delta x}{x}} = \beta_2 \times \frac{x}{\beta_1 + \beta_2x} $$

 When the household income is $2000 per month, the elasticity of expenditure on food away from home with respect to income is 0.4302855.
+[Teng: Wrong interpretations!
+9:00 20240315]

 **Sample code**
 ```